Restrictions on retail size

-The federal Local Food Infrastructure Fund, announced as part of the roll out of a national food policy (see Blog posts), names First Nations communities and organizations as eligible for funding.
+The federal Local Food Infrastructure Fund, announced as part of the roll-out of a national food policy (see Blog posts), names First Nations communities and organizations as eligible for funding.
 Many communities have processes in place, but not necessarily dedicated resources, to create a vibrant mix of projects to address local food insecurity and community well-being (cf. Levi, 2020; Gilpin and Hayes, 2020).
 The program is oversubscribed, lending weight to the criticism that $50 million over 5 years is way too meagre funding to address the substantial needs.
-Covid-19 has also apparently pushed officials to fund more charity work, rather than developmental local food security initiatives (see Supports for other food community projects).
+Covid-19 has also apparently pushed officials to fund more charity work, rather than develop local food security initiatives (see Supports for other food community projects).
 The fund needs to be substantially increased in size, with a distinct sub-program designed to support these northern and First Nations action plans.
 The federal budget 2021 also announced additional funding in the Indigenous Community Support Fund and food security is named as a priority, but what this means in terms of expenditures is unclear.
 As well, the Northern Isolated Community Initiatives Fund (NICI) has been set up.
 The NICI aims to support “community-led projects for local and Indigenous food production systems with an emphasis on innovative and practical solutions to increase food security across the North”.
 The eligibility is broad, and includes NGOs, academic institutions, local or Indigenous governments, and for-profit businesses.
 According to Kushnir and Crouthers (2022), this is positive, but the allocated budget is deeply inadequate for the scope of the problems.

 Some commercial scale local food infrastructure will require investors.
 The First Nations Finance Authority has helped finance a number of projects in First Nations communities, some related to land and most recently supporting the co-purchase of Clearwater Foods by Mi'kmaq communities.
 Open to all First Nations, not all are currently participating.
 The authority should develop a program that supports SME local food infrastructure and this might be a way to expand the number of participating communities.